Adopting a Baby in Tennessee

 4. …But finding the child who is meant to be part of your family makes it all worthwhile.

 Few phone calls are more memorable or meaningful than the one you will get when you have been selected for an adoption opportunity!
 Once you become an active waiting family, you can be chosen by a prospective birth mother at any time, making this an exciting part of the adoption process.
-On average, most adoptive parents with American Adoptions are able to adopt within 1–12 months of going active.
+On average, most adoptive parents with American Adoptions are able to adopt in an average of 12 months.

 When you are selected for an adoption opportunity, you may have the chance to get to know the prospective birth parents through pre-placement contact mediated by American Adoptions.
 You may be nervous at first, but don’t worry — your adoption specialist will help you prepare for that first conversation.
 This is your chance to start building a strong relationship that will last a lifetime!